Excel-DNA/Tutorials/VBA-to-.NET/WebRequestBasics/Readme.md

 * web-based services that can be accessed with an HTTP-based API,
 * internal services in a company, or even running on the same machine where it will be accessed.

-(While I won't discuss it further here, other protocols like FTP might also be required to access web resources.)
+(While I won't discuss it further here, other protocols like FTP might also be required to access internet-based resources.)

 There is a huge variety of web-based resources, and reasons for wanting to access these resources.
 For example:
 * gather data from a web site into an Excel spreadsheet for further analysis or custom reporting,